jv-k/my-tools/README.md

 <tr><td>
 <a href="https://hub.github.com/">github hub</a>
 </td><td>
+Create a repo to host a new project on GitHub:
 <pre>
-# create a repo to host a new project on GitHub
 git init
 git add .
 git commit -m "And so, it begins."